It is a good practice to save your changes periodically while you work. Save changes to your project as follows:

 If you have been working with a read-only project, the Save Project As dialog box appears when you try to save your changes.
 Provide a name for the new project file (.aprx) that will be created, and specify a writable location.
 The new project file will continue to reference the same default geodatabase and default toolbox as the original read-only project.
 If the original project was read-only because it was opened from a read-only network share, the default geodatabase and default toolbox are likely stored in the same location and are also read-only; operations requiring write access to those items may not succeed.

-Projects and project templates (.aprx, .ppkx, and .aptx) saved with any version of ArcGIS Pro 1.x can be opened and used by both ArcGIS Pro 1.x and 2.0.
-However, projects and project templates saved using ArcGIS Pro 2.0 or later cannot be opened by ArcGIS Pro 1.x.
-You cannot save a copy of an ArcGIS Pro 2.0 project that can be opened with any 1.x version of ArcGIS Pro.
+Projects and project templates (.aprx, .ppkx, and .aptx files) saved with any version of ArcGIS Pro 1.x can be opened and used by both ArcGIS Pro 1.x and 2.x.
+However, projects and project templates saved using ArcGIS Pro 2.x cannot be opened by ArcGIS Pro 1.x.
+You cannot save a copy of an ArcGIS Pro 2.x project that can be opened with any 1.x version of ArcGIS Pro.
+If a project is saved with a recent version of ArcGIS Pro such as 2.3, it can be opened with previous versions of ArcGIS Pro 2.x such as 2.0, but the project will be downgraded in a manner appropriate for the previous version.

 If the current project was originally created with ArcGIS Pro 1.x, a warning appears before changes are saved.
-If you proceed, the version of the project will be changed to 2.0, and ArcGIS Pro 1.x will not be able to open it.
-If the project is shared with others, consider saving a copy of the project that is specific to ArcGIS Pro 2.0 using Save As as described below.
+If you proceed, the version of the project will be changed to 2.x, and ArcGIS Pro 1.x will not be able to open it.
+If the project is shared with others, consider saving a copy of the project that is specific to ArcGIS Pro 2.x using Save As, as described below.

 Save a copy of the current project file